plooploops/windows-containers-AD/AD/create-gmsa/README.md

 ```powershell
 klist
 ```
-This should return a success message.
+This should return a success message and any cached kerberos tickets.